You can translate the document:

 On-demand access

-The ML algorithm is published via a REST web service that takes the values of all the input variables that the algorithm has been trained on and restitutes the prediction.
-As the final applications and users do not know all these input variables (their number may be huge and moreover it can vary over time), we can leverage the fact that all the data transformations steps have already been created in Denodo.
-We will then define a data source on this web service and another web service published by Denodo will get the search parameters sent from the application, get the input variables, pass them to the ML web service and deliver the prediction back to the application.
+The machine learning algorithm is made accessible through a REST web service, accepting input values corresponding to the variables it was trained on and returning a prediction.
+Since the final applications and users do not know all these input variables (their number may be huge, and moreover it can vary over time), we can leverage the fact that all the data transformation steps have already been created in Denodo.
+We will then define a data source on this web service, and another web service published by Denodo will: get the search parameters sent from the application, get the input variables, pass them to the ML web service, and deliver the prediction back to the application.

 Image 10: Architecture of a prediction publication system with a RESTful web service with data virtualization